5 Tips To Setup Your Vinyl Record Player, Cartridge & Tonearm | 2021

 The cartridge connects to the end of the tonearm and houses the 'stylus'.
 The primary job of the cartridge is to convert the vibrations picked up from the record by the stylus into electrical signals (i.e. sound!).
 There are a huge number of different cartridges available from moving magnet (MM) through to moving coil (MC), all of which can produce much variation in sound.

-A turntable produces an audio signal that's too weak to be played through a speaker so an additional pre-amplifier or 'phono stage' is needed to boost the signal to line level for playback at normal levels.
+A turntable produces an audio signal that's too weak to be played through a speaker so an additional phono preamp or 'phono stage' is needed to boost the signal to line level for playback at normal levels.

-Many modern turntables have pre-amplifiers built into the unit, but there are still many that don't include them and require an external phono stage.
+Some turntables have a built-in phono pre-amp (phono input), meaning you can plug your turntable straight into your integrated amplifier or powered speakers, but there are still many that don't include them and require an external phono stage.

 Now that you are up to speed with what makes up a turntable, here are...